Unemployment in Poland: Regional distribution

 One of the characteristics of Poland's unemployment is difference between regions, with the eastern regions being seen as usually worse affected.
 However, data do not show a clear correlation with the Poland A and B ("rich west" vs "poor east") division.
 In May 2019, the highest unemployment rates were reported by the northeast Warmian-Masurian Voivodeship (9.2%), northcentral Kuyavian-Pomeranian Voivodeship (8.1%) and southeast Podkarpackie Voivodeship (8.1%).
 Lowest unemployment rate was reported by the central-west Greater Poland Voivodeship (2.9%), the southern Silesian Voivodeship (4.0%) and Lesser Poland Voivodeship (4.4%).
 The 2019 statistics show the lowest recorded statewide, regional unemployment since 1990.

 Reasons and consequences

-The global Great Recession following in the wake of the international financial crisis of 2008 has contributed to the rise of unemployment in Poland.
-Domestically, one of the elements behind high unemployment are inefficient labor laws making job creation difficult, and unduly protecting senior employees (aged over 56).